 Many concepts span a metaphorical plane across physical, social, and mental space, such as Lefebvre has interpreted space.
 Others are balance, order, and decay, which can purportedly be explained by another.
 Structure refers to the constitutive arrangement, relationships, and patterns between the objects, images, and devices present within in our physical, social, and mental space.
 The structure of molecules, the ways in which atoms are bonded together, can be represented by analytical chemists through molecular geometry, as in this model:

-Structure assumes the arrangement of and relations between the parts or elements of something are functionally related to each other in such a way as predicates its unified phenomenal manifestation.
-Most structures lacking a clear physical demarcation lack representational coherence without the predicating unity of metaphor.
-Ecology, society, and culture resist workable boundaries.
-Their structures are systematic, networked constellations best understood by drawing out their emergent properties.
+Structure assumes the arrangement of and relations between the parts or elements of something are functionally related to each other in such a way as predicates its phenomenal manifestation.
+Most structures without a clear physical demarcation lack representational coherence until bounded by the predicating unity of metaphor.
+Society and culture notoriously resist workable boundaries without natural analogies.
+Indeed, with good cause – their structures are systematic, networked constellations best understood by drawing out their emergent properties.
 They restructure themselves through human agency, inevitably producing and being produced by technology – the instrumentalisation of structural knowledge for the purposes of construction, destruction, and reconstruction.
 The style of structural representation on which such technologies depend is a problem of civic epistemology, for democracy must govern gene therapy, chemical fertilisers, and industrial weaponry.
 And so democracies, their constituents and its subjectivities, must themselves be structured correctly.

 Though disciplined by ostensibly disinterested rubrics such as biology, chemistry, astronomy, and physics, scientists then appear as both the subjects and vectors of political technology.
 They measure and theorise the arrangement of the constituent parts of structures, represent and communicate their findings in models, and send the results off to the jury – the discipline.
 Colleagues, peer reviewers, and readers decide whether the scientist perceives the structure according to the agreed methodology.
 The claim of this social organisation of knowledge to disinterestedness must be spurious, since the beneficiaries are almost invariably the social technicians of capital or the state.
 The decisive interestedness of the investigation into those structures which impinge on power relations is the cause for the prevailing research subjects in the humanities and social sciences called historical epistemology and techno-politics.
 Both problematise social structure by attending to its contingent, often iniquitous conditions of conceptual possibility.